Mattress Buyers’ Guide to Off-Gassing

 The following non-off-gassing mattresses are comparable to other better quality mattresses.
 Plus, you’ll have peace of mind knowing you and your family aren’t being exposed daily to potentially unhealthy fumes.

-- For the most bed dollar-for-dollar, with the least potential for off-gassing, check out the Brasilia mattress and the Palmas mattress, both by Englander.
+- For the most bed dollar-for-dollar, with the least potential for off-gassing, check out the Meridian Premier, Thackeray, and the Woodland Park, which use botanical latex cores along with plant-based fibers.
+For a coil option with wool and cotton, check out the Kai.

 - Check out our full line of all-botanical latex mattresses, as well as our selection of natural and organic mattresses.
 Both categories have far less off-gassing potential than other types.